 Assistant Director of Admissions

-ASSISTANT DIRECTOR OF ADMISSIONS, Office of Admissions, to serve as a key member of the process team, leading major components of MIT’s admissions process.
-Will work under the direction of the associate director of admissions/director of selection to liaise with MIT’s Department of Athletics; develop and maintain high-level relationships with relevant stakeholders and collaborate with other senior program managers at MIT as appropriate; and review and select undergraduate applicants with a full admissions case load and actively participate in the admissions selection committee.
+ASSISTANT DIRECTOR OF ADMISSIONS, Admissions Office, to serve as a key member of the process team, leading major components of MIT’s admissions process.
+Will work under the direction of the associate director of admissions/director of selection to liaise with MIT faculty and staff in the recruitment and selection of gifted and talented musicians, artists, ROTC prospects, veterans, and other select applicants; develop and maintain high-level relationships with relevant stakeholders and collaborate with other senior program managers at MIT as appropriate; and review and select undergraduate applicants with a full admissions caseload and actively participate on the admissions selection committee.
 Other duties will include several weeks of national and local travel to recruit students and meet with alumni/ae, and assisting with other recruitment and yield activities as needed.

-PREFERRED: experience working in college admissions or higher education, including at least two years’ experience in selective college admissions.
-Job #18876-7
+PREFERRED: experience working in college admissions or higher education, including at least two years of; experience in selective college admissions.
+Job #18909-7

 MIT is an equal employment opportunity employer.
 All qualified applicants will receive consideration for employment and will not be discriminated against on the basis of race, color, sex, sexual orientation, gender identity, religion, disability, age, genetic information, veteran status, ancestry, or national or ethnic origin.